rolandjlevy/js-solitaire-game/README.md

-# ⚡ Solitaire ⚡
+# ⚡ Marble Solitaire ⚡

+A fast-paced, JavaScript logic game where players try to clear the board within a 100-second countdown.
+Featuring a responsive design and a MongoDB-powered leaderboard.
 A game of speed, logic and skill: start with 33 marbles and try to finish with just one marble left in the middle of the board to achieve 'Solitaire'.

 ### Links 🔗